AkilTDixon/Notes/README.md

 - `mongodbKey` (env var): MongoDB connection string used by the Flask app (`ToDoList.py`).
 - Default database: `Notes`
 - Collections are created/renamed/deleted via API routes (see below).
 The active collection is managed server-side and selected by the frontend.

+### Local development notes

+- Backend CORS allows any localhost port during dev via regex: `http://localhost:\d+`.
+  - If you prefer a fixed port, change the allowed origin in `ToDoList.py`.
+- Frontend calls the backend at `http://localhost:5000` (default Flask port).
+- Set `mongodbKey` in your OS environment before starting the backend.

 ---